RISKS AND COMPLICATIONS OF CARDIAC CATHETERIZATION

 How CVG Can Help

-CVG offers a variety of services that can check and treat causes of fainting.
-At CVG, we perform stress tests that will observe blood flow and test for Atrial Fibrillation.
+CVG offers multiple services that can discover an enlarged heart or conditions that will lead to it.
+At CVG, we perform stress tests that will observe blood flow and test for various forms of heart disease.
 There are three types of stress tests that we perform:

-An echo test is performed before and after your treadmill test to determine how well your heart pumps blood.
+- An echo test is performed before and after your treadmill test to determine how well your heart pumps blood.

-nuclear stress test is a treadmill test that is prefaced by an injection of medicine that shows the flow of blood to your heart.
+- A nuclear stress test is a treadmill test that is prefaced by an injection of medicine that shows the flow of blood to your heart.

-If these tests determine a problem, we offer treatment solutions to fix several conditions.
+We also offer cardiac catheterization to diagnose and treat several heart issues.
+If any of these tests determine a problem, we offer treatment solutions such as atrial fibrillation testing and catheter ablation.
 Learn more about our services here, or schedule an appointment to talk to our doctors.